 In addition to formal education, some positions, such as management consultant, require considerable experience.
 Some employers require applicants to have experience in a particular industry or area of expertise, like manufacturing or healthcare.
 Operations management professionals may also seek professional certification.
 For example, an industrial-production manager may obtain the Certified Technology Manager designation, which is offered by the Association of Technology, Management and Applied Engineering .

 Obtaining a degree in operations management can lead to becoming an operations manager which involves coordinating and improving the activities of a variety of types of companies.
 Another career option is to pursue a career as an industrial production manager for a particular manufacturing organization.
 A third career possibility would be to become a management consultant, providing advice to companies on improving their operations.

 Operations managers coordinate the activities of business organizations.
 Specifically, they direct the production, pricing, sales and distribution of product or services and are responsible for overall operations improvement.
 Day-to-day duties may include setting hiring and training standards, establishing production and budget objectives, forecasting customer demand and meeting with managers from other departments.

-The U.S. Bureau of Labor Statistics (BLS) reports that employment of operations managers was expected to grow slowly from 2010-2020 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that employment of operations managers was expected to grow about as fast as the average rate for all occupations from 2018-2028.
 Additionally, competition will be keen due to the substantial earnings and desirability of these positions.
-The median annual salary for operations managers was $95,440, according to a May 2012 BLS report.
+The median annual salary for operations managers was $100,930, according to a May 2018 BLS report.